microsoft/vscode-docs/docs/python/jupyter-support.md

 ![Code cell in edit mode](images/jupyter/native-code-cells-10.png)

 To move from edit mode to command mode, press the `kbstyle(ESC)` key.
 To move from command mode to edit mode, press the `kbstyle(Enter)` key.
-You can also use the mouse to change the mode by clicking into or out of the code/Markdown region in the code cell.
+You can also use the mouse to **change the mode** by clicking the vertical bar to the left of the cell or out of the code/Markdown region in the code cell.

 ### Add additional code cells